20 Examples of Big Data in Healthcare and Key Improvements They Bring

 Figure 8.
 National drug-involved overdose deaths

-Keeping that in mind, practitioners can use the findings offered by Blue Cross Blue Shield and engage in new analytical studies to stay ahead of drug abuse.
-Equipped with valuable data, they can make more informed drug prescriptions and consider factors that fuel the issue.
+The instrument can aid by identifying certain risk factors for opioid abuse or drug misuse.
+The Institute of Health and organizations like Blue Cross Blue Shield use big data to identify 742 risk factors for opioid abuse, saving lives and healthcare costs.
+Keeping that in mind, practitioners can use findings offered by Blue Cross Blue Shield and engage in new analytical studies to be a step ahead of drug abuse.
+Equipped with valuable data, they can make more appropriate drug prescriptions and consider factors fueling the issue.

 20. Suicide